 - trouble concentrating

-- physical discomfort such as headaches; stomachaches; neck, shoulder, or back pain
+- headaches, stomachaches, neck, shoulder, or back pain

 - heart palpitations